ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 In this course, we're often going to talk about the violation of some sort of correctness property, and a diagram is a good way to represent such a violation.

-When discussing properties of a system that we want to be true, one way to talk about the correctness of such properties is to draw a diagram that represents their violation.
+When discussing properties of a system that we want to be true, one way to talk about the correctness of such properties is to draw a diagram that represents its violation.

 For instance, consider the order in which messages are sent and received

 ### FIFO (or Ordered) Delivery

-If a process sends message `M2` after message `M1`, and process delivery both must deliver `M1` first, followed by `M2`
+If a process sends message `M2` after message `M1`, the receiving process must deliver `M1` first, followed by `M2`

 Ok, but it sounds like there is some highly specific meaning attached to the word ***deliver***...

-Well, ***sending*** and ***receiving*** can be understood quite intuitively:
+Well, ***sending*** and ***receiving*** can be understood quite intuitively, but ***delivery*** does indeed have a specific meaning in this context:

 * ***Sending***
     An action you explicitly performed on a message.
 It is entirely under your control to decide when and if a message is sent.
 * ***Receiving***
     An action that happens to you when a message arrives.
-You have no control over when or if messages will arrive &mdash; they just show up, or not.
+You have no control over when or if messages arrive &mdash; they just show up... or not.
 * ***Delivery***
     An action you perform upon a received message.
-    For instance, you will receive messages at random intervals, but you can then place those messages into a queue and only process them at some predetermined time in the future.
+    For instance, you will receive messages at random intervals, but you can then place those messages into a queue and only process them at some time in the future you deem to be correct.
 This is an example of ***delivering*** a received message.

-We can represent a violation FIFO anomaly using the following diagram.
+We can represent a protocol violation such as ***FIFO anomaly*** using the following diagram.

 ![FIFO Anomaly](./img/L5%20FIFO%20Anomaly.png)